RCoby/credit-risk-classification/README.md

 ## Analysis Overview

-Build a model to identify the loan risk of borrowers from a dataset of historical lending activity from a peer-to-peer lending services company.
+Identify the loan risk of borrowers from a dataset of historical lending activity from a peer-to-peer lending services company with a Machine Learning Model

 ### DATA
 The dataset provides the following historical lending activity data: